lambdabaa/reader/README.md

 This script downloads the Google Closure, Twitter Bootstrap, and the node modules specified in package.json and puts everything in the right place.
-Afterwards, you should be able to run the express server with
+Afterwards, you should be able to run the express server on port 3000 with

 ```
 node app